rikardvinge/explainpolysvm/README.rst

 =============================

 So far, ExplainPolySVM is developed as a hobby project by a single person.
 No promises will be made on maintenance nor expansions of this package.
-Feel free to fork, PR, and please let me know if you are interested in continuing it's development!
+Please let me know if you are interested in continuing its development and feel free to fork or PR!

 Future development
 ==================